brooksdra/technotes.github.io/css.md

 **flex-shrink:** Sets the flex shrink factor of a flex item.
 If the size of all flex items is larger than the flex container, items shrink to fit according to flex-shrink.
 See flex-grow for distribution model.

+**flex-basis:** Sets the initial main size of a flex item.
+It sets the size of the content box unless otherwise set with box-sizing.
+This overwrites the width setting.
+Always refers to the **MAIN Axis**, and only applies to flex items.

 **order:** sets the order to lay out an item in a flex or grid container.
 Items in a container are sorted by ascending order value and then by their source code order.
 Items not given an explicit order value are assigned the default value of 0.